London, Greater London

 Camden & Kentish Town

 Still London's beating heart for rock, punk, and indie.
 The Dublin Castle, The Monarch, and Camden Assembly book emerging acts regularly.
 Competition is fierce but the audience actually comes for the music.
-If you play original rock or indie, this is your circuit.
-Start by getting on multi-band bills.
+If you play original rock or indie, this is your circuit — start by getting on multi-band bills, and consider the BBC Introducing uploader once you've got two or three Camden clips.

 Shoreditch & Dalston

 East London favours the eclectic — electro-pop, experimental, hip-hop live bands, funk.
-Venues like Paper Dress Vintage and The Shacklewell Arms programme diverse line-ups.
-Good social media presence is almost mandatory here.
-These venues care about your brand as much as your sound.
+Venues like Paper Dress Vintage and The Shacklewell Arms programme diverse line-ups, and DJ-led nights dominate weekend slots.
+Good social media presence is almost mandatory here — these venues care about your brand as much as your sound.

 Brixton & Peckham